ryanpwaldon/the-tasting-plate/README.md

 # the-tasting-plate

 ## To do:
-- Inlcude instagram somewhere
-- Add scrolling share bar
+- Scrolling share bar
-- Design instagram profile picture
-- Add link hover effect
+- Link hover effect
 - Add designed by ryan tag
+- Restructure post meta description
+- Add address to post map
+- Dev about page

 ## To fix:
-- Fix empty space under no-caption images (for posts)